 WHAT ABOUT MY OWN STREAMING DEVICE?

 It depends what kind of streaming you’re thinking about doing.
 If you can stream your home cable provider via an app, most stations that carry live football will be blacked out when not connected to your in-home wifi (this is how it works for FOX and CBS with my home Xfinity service, for instance).
 There are other devices, some legitimate and some configured to be less-so, that can stream directly from your home box, you may have better luck with these.
 And most Walt Disney World hotel televisions do have the ability to connect to your device for viewing right on the screen.
 You need to also bear in mind, however, that while Disney offers free wifi to guests throughout the resort, including in the theme parks, and it has been improving in quality over the years, it has been my experience that this lags too much to make streaming an entire football game enjoyable.
 You will probably have much better luck connecting to your own internet service, like a cellular network.
+It’s nearly impossible to keep up with all the various streaming services out there so it doesn’t hurt to check things out on a game-by-game basis.
+Sunday Night Football and Notre Dame games are broadcast by NBC on their Peacock platform for instance, while Amazon holds the rights to various other NFL broadcasts to stream via Prime Video, etc.

 IS THERE ANYWHERE TO WATCH GAMES WHILE IN PARKS?